High Speed Current Collection Project

 Another view on the same day opposite MP114 as a bridge piece is adjusted

 Although two Drewry Cars were acquired by R & D and numbered RDB998900 and RDB998901 only one was modified for its new role.
 It was utilised for a number of years, and was even painted in the new colours of red & beige.
-However together with its mate it was eventually sold off as no longer being required.
-Today it has been restored to its pre-Research Division glory.
+However together with its mate it was eventually sold off to the EM2 Society as no longer being required.
+Today it has been restored to its Research Division livery and fitted with seating.

 Drewry restored